kristelcaisip/UsefulProgrammingThings/03-JavaScript/03b-React.js/README.md

    * i.e. split the UI into individual elements as independent and reusable piece
       * e.g. In a Web App you can have separate components for app (Root component), menu, header, footer
 * Each Component is independent and can be re-used on its own
+* Each Component can contain other components but will always eventually roll-up into an `App` component
+* Each Component must always return a `JSX`
 * Basic Structure of a Component:
   ```
   // import the React and Component